 We flew home the next day, Friday, Sept.
 5th, just in time for Thanksgiving weekend.

-That weekend we had a Legacy Pandemic marathon with our youngest son on Sunday and visited with two of our other sons and their families for Thanksgiving dinner on Monday.
+That Sunday, we had a Legacy Pandemic marathon with our youngest son and visited with him and two of our other sons and their families for Thanksgiving dinner on Monday.

 Early Wednesday morning, I took Les along to meet with the doctor (as per their recommendation that I bring someone with me).